MushroomObserver/developer-startup/VSCODE_WITH_VAGRANT.md

 Setting up VSCode to work on Vagrant
 =========================================================

-For developers who happen to be using VSCode.
-The goal here is to be working on the code *inside* the Vagrant box, so your localhost will reflect the code you're editing.
+The trick is to set up VSCode to tunnel via SSH into the Vagrant box, so that you're working on the live code *running inside* the box.
+That way, your localhost will reflect the code you're editing.

 First, install the VSCode extension **Remote - SSH**.
+(In our case the box is not remote, it's local, but the process is the same.)
 Once it's installed, there should be a blue button in the far lower left corner of the VSCode window, with a symbol like `><`.

 Once that's installed, in a separate shell window, bring the Vagrant machine up: